Suyooo/discord-sifaslookup/README.md

-# SIFAS Card and Map Lookup for Discord
+# SIFAS Card and Song Lookup for Discord

-This bot offers two Slash Commands, `/lookup` and `/mapdb` in your server, allowing users to look up SIFAS cards and maps.
+This bot offers two Slash Commands, `/lookup` and `/mapdb` in your server, allowing users to look up SIFAS cards and songs.
 This can be useful if others reference cards in ways you are not familiar with, or you're a mobile user who doesn't want to switch off the app.
-Replies are ephemeral, so they're only visible to the command user, and you don't have to worry about spamming the channel if you look up a lot of cards or maps.
+Replies are ephemeral, so they're only visible to the command user, and you don't have to worry about spamming the channel if you look up a lot of cards or songs.

 Just want to add this to your server?
 [Have Aran join your Discord server!](https://discord.com/oauth2/authorize?client_id=884344571402780703&scope=applications.commands)
 (Since these are Slash Commands instead of a Bot, Aran will not show up in your user list - only as an Integration, and